What is disability?

 - If your request is approved, you can then request accommodation letters on the Moses Center’s Online Portal to have your accommodation letters sent to your professors.

 - If you are approved for exam accommodations, you can request exam accommodations by filling out the Exam Accommodations Request Form.
-(Spring 2020 Only: Students taking virtual exams should consult with your professor directly to arrange a virtual proctoring on Examity.)
+(Fall 2020 Only: Students taking virtual exams should consult with your professor first to arrange exam accommodations.)

 Note: Students are required to discuss their approved academic accommodations with their professors, especially in regards to extended time on assignments, reasonable breaks in class, etc.